Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers

-From (\ref{limit}), we see that the QM limit $L=\infty$ corresponds to the physically unrealistic situation where $E_G=0$; we know from the Equivalence Principle that gravity can never be completely eliminated for any extended system.
-By contrast, the classical limit $L=1$ occurs for any $E_G \ge E_{P}$.
+From (\ref{limit}), we see that QM corresponds to the singular (unphysical) limit $E_G=0$, i.e. $G=0$.

+It is important to note that in RaQM, state collapse is not described by modifying the Schr\"{o}dinger equation.
+In particular, this state-reduction process does not itself imply any local space-time energy dissipation, a feature of some collapse models (e.g., \cite{Pearle:1976} \cite{Ghirardi}).
+Hence RaQM is wholly consistent with a failure to detect the local effects of energy dissipation during measurement \cite{Donaldi}.

+As $L$ decreases to 1, we expect the quantum system to become more and more entangled with its environment.
+As discussed in Section \ref{inform}, an $N$-qubit system in RaQM is described by $N$ partially correlated bit strings, or equivalently as 1 string comprising $2^N$ labels.
+Hence, the state of the fully entangled system in the classical limit $L=1$ is describable by a single one of these $2^N$ labels, i.e. as a single integer $p$ (typically $\gg 0$) lying between 0 and $2^N$.
+Since these are now single integers, and not strings of integers, In describing how different systems described by different integers $p_1$, $p_2$ etc interact when $L=1$, the arithmetic would necessarily be Euclidean rather than $p$-adic.
+In this sense, the classical limit corresponds not only to $L=1$, but to a transition from $p$-adic to Euclidean arithmetic.
+We will pursue this conclusion elsewhere.

+The state reduction process described here plays no direct role in the quantum computing constraint described in this paper.
+Rather, we `merely' invoke state reduction in order to estimate QIC numerically.
+To see the irrelevance of state reduction as a direct physical constraint, consider our estimate (Section \ref{estimate}) $L =10^{70}$ for a quantum dot qubit.
+After 1 billion years, $L$ will have decreased by $\approx 3 \times 10^{60}$ which is a negligible fraction of $10^{70}$.
+By contrast, if the qubit had sufficient mass that $L \approx 10^{40}$, still $\gg 1$, then collapse to $L=1$ would take less than 1ms.